jlneal/choragen/docs/requests/change-requests/done/CR-20251206-001-agents-md-files.md

 ## Acceptance Criteria

-- [ ] Each package has an AGENTS.md explaining its purpose
+- [x] Each package has an AGENTS.md explaining its purpose
-- [ ] Each AGENTS.md includes common patterns and conventions
+- [x] Each AGENTS.md includes common patterns and conventions
-- [ ] Each AGENTS.md references relevant ADRs
+- [x] Each AGENTS.md references relevant ADRs
-- [ ] Validation script checks for AGENTS.md presence
+- [ ] Validation script checks for AGENTS.md presence (deferred to CR-20251206-002)

 ---